 Value of professional financial advice

 In the book, Burt was referring to year-end tax-loss harvesting.
-One of the things that most excited him about working with Wealthfront was the opportunity through software to do continuous tax-loss harvesting.
-Our research shows continuous tax-loss harvesting could double the benefit, adding at least 1% a year to an investor’s returns.
+One of the things that most excited him about working with Wealthfront was the opportunity through software to do continuous tax-loss harvesting, which can increase the tax savings available to clients each year.

 Burt also is a long-standing critic of brokers who offer advice to clients while they accept commissions and kickbacks from mutual fund companies.
 Wealthfront has been dedicated since its founding to providing its clients with low cost, unbiased financial advice.
 We never accept payments from the providers of investment products.